Subscribing To Notifications

 {

-// Here we'll handle a notification.
+// Here we will handle a notification.

 }